In this article:

 How does hypothyroidism affect your menstrual cycle?

 Hypothyroidism is a condition where the thyroid gland produces too little thyroid hormone.
 The thyroid is the body's metabolic powerhouse because it drives processes like blood pressure, heart rate, temperature, and tissue development.
 When your body does not produce enough thyroid hormone, it can cause your metabolic processes to change and slow down.
-Along with feelings of depression, fatigue, dry skin, weight gain, and cold intolerance, women can experience irregular menstrual periods when they have hypothyroidism.
+Along with feelings of depression, fatigue, dry skin, weight gain, and cold intolerance, women can experience irregular menstrual periods as a symptom of hypothyroidism.

 Endocrine glands produce hormones that affect every organ system in your body.
 When one endocrine gland is not functioning correctly, it can throw off your whole system.
 Your reproductive system is driven primarily by communication between your hypothalamus, pituitary gland, and ovaries.
 However, thyroid hormones also play a role in your reproductive system by helping regulate your metabolic rate.